juand-r/naacl-2019-notes/README.md

 ## Panel Discussion

-Remark: these notes are paraphrases of the panel speakers as I understood them at the time - incomplete and perhaps not entirely correct.
+Remark: these notes are paraphrases of the panel speakers' discussion as I understood them at the time - incomplete and perhaps not entirely correct.

 Four themes: evaluation, decoding, pretraining, ethics.